isomerpages/cpib-corp-old/_about-corruption/0f-resources.md

 third_nav_title: Prevention & Education
 ---

 <style>
 /*--------------------------------------------------------------
-DAVID: START OF policies PAGE CARDS FLEXBOX LAYOUT AND STYLES
+ALYSSA: START OF Resources PAGE CARDS FLEXBOX LAYOUT AND STYLES
 --------------------------------------------------------------*/

 /* refrain from using pure img selector as it changes the MSE logo size */
-#policies-container > section > div > a > img {
+#resources-container > section > div > a > img {
 	display: block;
 	border: 0;
 	width: 100%;